atuttle/Taffy/ReadMe.md

 Taffy has a comprehensive test suite and uses continuous integration to ensure that the code is always usable.
 If you'd like, you can [review the Jenkins build history for Taffy](http://fusiongrokker.com:8080/job/Taffy/).

-## Supported Versions
+## Currently Supported Versions

+* Taffy 2.1.x
 * Taffy 2.0.x
 * Taffy 1.3.x

 If you file a bug or ask for support, usually our first question is "What version of Taffy are you using?"
 If it's an older release, we usually ask you to upgrade.
-Officially, we promise to support the current "minor" release and the prior "minor" release.
-When Taffy 2.0 is released, it and the preceding "minor" release (e.g. Taffy 1.4.x, if such a thing were to exist) would be supported.
+Officially, we promise to support the current and previous **minor** releases and the last **minor** release of the previous **major** release.
+Taffy follows versioning guidelines defined in [semver](http://semver.org/).

-Supported versions get priority for bug fixes; and we make no promise to fix bugs filed against "unsupported" versions.
+Supported versions get priority for bug fixes; and we make no promise to fix bugs filed against **unsupported** versions.
 If your version is supported, and your bug is reproducible and isolatable, we'll do everything within our power to address it.

-If upgrade is not an option in your case, and you still have an isolatable and reproducable bug, [contact me](http://fusiongrokker.com/page/contact-me) to discuss further options.
+If you're on an unsupported version, upgrade is not an option in your case, and you still have an isolatable and reproducable bug, [contact me](http://fusiongrokker.com/page/contact-me) to discuss further options.

 ## Documentation

-Documentation is provided via the wiki, and [here's a nice clean index of what's in the wiki][3].
+Documentation is mostly available at [docs.taffy.io](http://docs.taffy.io), with a few of the more detailed guides remaining [in the wiki][3] for now.

 ### You can contribute to the documentation